tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * You've added another tool to your API-SDK tool belt: the Alpaca Trade API SDK, which is an excellent resource for historical stock data and financial functions.

 * You've taken yet another deep dive into statistics, learning how to create, calculate, and interpret probability distributions.
-This includes using mean, **standard deviation**, **daily returns**, Numpy's random data generators, and histograms to implement and visualize portfolio simulations.
+This includes using mean, **standard deviation**, **daily returns**, and charts to implement and visualize portfolio simulations.

-* You've plotted the price trajectory of stock prices and returns using single and multiple Monte Carlo simulations.
+* You've plotted the price trajectory of stock prices and returns using multiple Monte Carlo simulations.

 * You've forecast average daily return volatility at the stock and portfolio level.